 Measurement is ingrained in a product person’s job.
 From product engagement, to customer feedback, to NPS — data is more available to a product manager than ever before.
 As a result, PMs are expected to quantify the product experience.

 But as much as the ability (and urgency) to measure product performance has become commonplace, knowing your product’s relative performance remains out of reach.
 After all, even if someone knows, say, their app retention score, are they likely to share it?
 And is it even reasonable to compare yours to theirs?

 Comparison may be the thief of joy, or it might be the key to you getting the recognition you deserve.

-Of the many KPIs you could be measuring, I believe five numbers are crucial to understanding your product’s performance: stickiness, feature adoption, app retention, product engagement score, and account-level NPS.
-And now, we’re giving you the opportunity to see how your product compares to your peers for each of these five metrics.
+Of the many KPIs you could be measuring, I believe four numbers are crucial to understanding your product’s performance: stickiness, feature adoption, app retention, and account-level NPS.
+And now, we’re giving you the opportunity to see how your product compares to your peers for each of these four metrics.

 We analyzed over 1,000 digital products to establish product performance benchmarks, including low (25th percentile), average (50th percentile), good (75 percentile), and best-in-class (90th percentile) performance.
 These product benchmarks also include three different segments based on company size: start-up (0-200 employees), scale-up (201-2,500 employees), and enterprise (2,501+ employees).